manasa-arun/python/content/en/Tips/yield-keyword-in-python.md

 ```

 ## Summary

-In this tutorial we learnt about Python `yield` keyword usage and examples to better understand
+In this tutorial we learnt about Python `yield` keyword usage with the help of simple examples.